History of coal mining in the United States: Wyoming

 Coal has been mined in Wyoming since the first mine was opened in 1868 near Fort Bridger.
 By the early 1890s Wyoming was producing over one million tons annually.
 Since then, the coal industry has grown to become the state's most important industry.
 Wyoming currently produces over 40% of the nation's coal, and is second only to West Virginia in terms of coal production.
 The majority of Wyoming's coal is mined in the Powder River Basin, which is located in the northeastern corner of the state.
 Wyoming is home to two of the largest coal mines in the United States, the Black Thunder Mine and the North Antelope Rochelle Mine, both located in the Powder River Basin.
 Wyoming produced 239 million short tons (MST) of coal in 2021, a 9 percent increase from 2020.
 However, coal production has been on an overall decline since the late 2000s due to factors such as retirement of coal-fired power plants, low natural gas prices and increasing competition from renewables.

+Indiana

+An image of strip mining in Petersburg, IN by the Old Ben Coal Company.

+Coal was first found in Indiana in 1736 on the Wabash River.
+The coal gained was mainly used for fueling steamboats on the Ohio River and by the general public and blacksmiths for fire and heating.
+After this, railroad production began in the 1850s, where more coal was needed for trains.
+Underground coal mining began in 1869, peaking in 1918, with surface coal mining beginning development in 1915.
+By 1950, coal production was valued at over 100 million dollars.
+Coal mining became more cost-efficient after World War II, starting in 1941.
+Clay, Owen, Sullivan, and Vigo Counties in Indiana had the most coal mining and expansive coal-heavy areas.
+Surface mining became the more popular method, being 88% of mining in the late 20th century.
+Indiana was the 10th highest state in terms of coal production in the United States by 1994.